rust-lang/book/src/ch04-01-what-is-ownership.md

 {{#rustdoc_include ../listings/ch04-understanding-ownership/listing-04-03/src/main.rs}}
 ```

-<span class="caption">Listing 4-3: Functions with ownership and scope
+<span class="caption" id="4-3">Listing 4-3: Functions with ownership and scope
 annotated</span>

 If we tried to use `s` after the call to `takes_ownership`, Rust would throw a